Initial Steps to Start Your Own LLC in New Jersey - Complete Guide

 2. Appoint a Registered Agent

-3. Decide on Your LLC's Management Structure
+3. Select Management Structure of Decide on Your LLC

-Online Portal: New Jersey Business Formation Services
+Online Portal: New Jersey: Business Formation Services.

 Mailing Address: